Hibachi Salmon (Japanese Steakhouse Style)

 Notes

-I would recommend using Atlantic pink salmon fillets that are about 1 inch in thickness.
-If you are using frozen salmon, make sure to thaw it completely and pat it dry before using it.
+I recommend using Atlantic pink salmon fillets about 1 inch in thickness.
+If you use frozen salmon, thaw it completely and pat it dry before using it.

 Nutrition